per-gron/shuriken/src/rs/README.md

 // It is possible to request only some elements from the stream at a time.
 This
 // can be useful if there is a risk that the publisher could produce data
-// faster than the subscriber can handle it. subscription.Request(ElementCount::Unbounded());
+// faster than the subscriber can handle it.
+//
+// No elements are provided to the Subscriber until they are requested.
+Here,
+// an unbounded number of elements are requested, which effectively gives the
+// Publisher a green light to push elements as quickly as it can. subscription.Request(ElementCount::Unbounded());
 ```